Roland Garros: A visual guide to the iconic clay court grand slam

 By Rosa de Acosta and Matias Grez, CNN

-(CNN) — It’s crunch time in Paris as we reach the business end of the French Open.

-World No. 1 Aryna Sabalenka came through a battle against four-time winner and defending champion Iga Świątek to make the women’s final where she will face American star Coco Gauff, who ended Lois Boisson’s Cinderella story.
+(CNN) — The French Open has wrapped in incredible style and the memories of the 2025 edition will live long in the memory of fans.

+US star Coco Gauff became the first American since Serena Williams to win on the iconic red clay of Roland Garros, mounting a stunning comeback to defeat world No. 1 Aryna Sabalenka and win her second grand slam title.

-Meanwhile, in the men’s draw, Carlos Alcaraz defeated Italian star Lorenzo Musetti to make it to the final against world No. 1 Jannik Sinner.
+Meanwhile, in the men’s draw, Carlos Alcaraz stole victory from the jaws of defeat in one of the most incredible finals in tennis history against world No. 1 Jannik Sinner to claim his fifth grand slam title.

-We look set for another memorable weekend of action on the iconic red clay of Roland Garros.

 Here’s everything you need to know about one of the world’s oldest tennis tournaments: